-In several meetings with bin Laden, Zawahiri and other members of al-Qaeda, Mahmood and Majid discussed nuclear-weapons technology.
+In several meetings with bin Laden, Zawahiri and other members of al-Qaeda, Mahmood and Majid discussed nuclearweapons technology.
 When interrogated by ISI, Mahmood said he had explained to bin Laden the difficulty of constructing a uranium-enrichment facility, and that bin Laden then asked him, 'what if you already have the enriched uranium?'
 Mahmood, who had made speeches saying that Pakistan's nuclear capability was the property of the global Muslim community, drew rough diagrams of nuclear-weapon designs for bin Laden.
 Neither he nor Majid were weapons experts, however, so they could not have taught al-Qaeda how to build the weapons.
 Al-Qaeda also asked them for help with making radiological dispersal devices, though it is not clear if work on a dirty bomb went beyond an agreement in principle.

 Al-Qaeda was not UTN's only nuclear connection.
 According to the head of Libyan intelligence Musa Kousa, UTN had approached Libya to offer help in building a nuclear bomb.
 And UTN was not al-Qaeda's only connection to the Pakistani nuclear programme.
-Several other Pakistani nuclear scientists were reportedly contacted by the Taliban and al-Qaeda for cooperation in establishing a nuclear-weapons project in Afghanistan.28 When the CIA sought to interview two of them, Suleiman Asad and Mohammed Ali Mukhtar, Pakistani authorities reportedly said they were unavailable because they had been sent to Myanmar on a research project.
+Several other Pakistani nuclear scientists were reportedly contacted by the Taliban and al-Qaeda for cooperation in establishing a nuclear-weapons project in Afghanistan.
+When the CIA sought to interview two of them, Suleiman Asad and Mohammed Ali Mukhtar, Pakistani authorities reportedly said they were unavailable because they had been sent to Myanmar on a research project.

-In June 2009, Mustafa Abu al-Yazid, the leader of al-Qaeda in Afghanistan, told Al Jazeera, 'God willing, [Pakistan's] nuclear weapons will not fall into the hands of the Americans and the mujahedeen would take them and use them against the Americans.'30 The next month Zawahiri appealed to Muslims at Pakistan's nuclear facilities to consider their loyalties, claiming that the US intended to seize Pakistan's nuclear weapons and implying that they should instead help al-Qaeda gain access to the arsenal.31
+In June 2009, Mustafa Abu al-Yazid, the leader of al-Qaeda in Afghanistan, told Al Jazeera, 'God willing, [Pakistan's] nuclear weapons will not fall into the hands of the Americans and the mujahedeen would take them and use them against the Americans.'
+The next month Zawahiri appealed to Muslims at Pakistan's nuclear facilities to consider their loyalties, claiming that the US intended to seize Pakistan's nuclear weapons and implying that they should instead help al-Qaeda gain access to the arsenal.

 Leaders of other terrorist groups in Pakistan have echoed this theme.
-A 12 March 2012 video communiqué by Omar Khalid, emir of the Mohmand tribal agency, affiliated with the TTP, spoke of the need to ensure that Pakistan's nuclear weapons should be used to safeguard the interests of the umma, the Pakistan's nuclear assets.33
+A 12 March 2012 video communiqué by Omar Khalid, emir of the Mohmand tribal agency, affiliated with the TTP, spoke of the need to ensure that Pakistan's nuclear weapons should be used to safeguard the interests of the umma, the greater Muslim community, and not serve American interests.
+Some Western analysts interpreted the video as Khalid calling for TTP to seize and use the nuclear weapons.
+This questionable interpretation is inconsistent with the TTP's previously stated position.
+In 2008, TTP chief Baitullah Mehsud told Al Jazeera that the TTP was not thinking of using nuclear weapons because they kill innocent women and children, which is forbidden in Islam.
+In May 2011, the group's main spokesman, Ehsanullah Ehsan, insisted that the TPP had no plan whatsoever to attack Pakistan's nuclear assets.